object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

 :math:`O(n)` operation, because on average half of the items in the sequence need to be shuffled to make space.
 A linked list provides a mechanism for avoiding this.
 A singly linked list is a collection of links.
-Each link contains a reference to a data item, and a reference to the next link.
+Each link contains a reference to a data item and a reference to the next link.
 Starting from the first link in a list, it is possible to move along the list by following the references to successive further links.
 A new item can be inserted at the current